pulumi/docs/content/blog/cursed-container-iceberg/index.md

 But first, we need ground rules for our container adventures.
 All listed items should:

-- **Technically Possible:** Must work today with existing tech, even if the setup makes you question your life choices.
+- **Technically possible:** Must work today with existing tech, even if the setup makes you question your life choices.
-- **Runs Real Containers:** OCI containers only.
+- **Runs real containers:** OCI containers only.
 No JavaScript "containers" pretending to be the real thing.
-- **Actually Doable:** You can set this up right now with a laptop and a credit card.
+- **Actually doable:** You can set this up right now with a laptop and a credit card.
 No theoretical schemes allowed.

 ![The Cursed Container Iceberg](iceberg.jpg)

-## Above the Iceberg – The Usual Suspects
+## Above the iceberg – The usual suspects

 These are the familiar faces of container orchestration—the ones you'd introduce to your parents.
 Reliable, well-documented, and about as exciting as watching paint dry.